 The virogenic stroma.
-A novel structure characteristic of NPV- infected cells is the virogenic stroma (Figs. 3.1, 3.4).
+A novel structure characteristic of NPV- infected cells is the virogenic stroma (Figs. 3.1, 3.5).
 It is an electron dense, chromatin-like structure surrounding multiple less dense spaces that is found near the center of nuclei of infected cells.
-It is thought to be a molecular scaffold that is produced for the orderly and coordinated transcription and replication of viral DNA and the subsequent packaging of DNA and assembly of nucleocapsids.
-The structure of the virogenic stroma is not well-understood, but it appears to be composed of RNA and protein with discrete concentrations of DNA that border intrastromal spaces, the sites of virion assembly (42, 43).
-In one study, it was observed that AcMNPV bacmids deleted for the single-stranded DNA binding protein, DBP (Ac25), failed to produce a virogenic stroma and also failed to produce normalappearing nucleocapsids (44).
-PP31 (Ac36) also appears to be associated with the virogenic stroma (45) and deletion of Ac36 results in a decrease in the level of transcription of some, if not all late genes (46).
-Late in the infection virions may move from the virogenic stroma to a peripheral area where they become occluded (47), however, very late in infection, occlusion bodies can completely fill the nuclei.
+It is thought to be a molecular scaffold that is produced for the orderly and coordinated transcription and replication of viral DNA and the subsequent DNA packaging of and assembly nucleocapsids.
+The structure of the virogenic stroma is not well-understood, but it appears to be composed of RNA and protein with discrete concentrations of DNA that border intrastromal spaces, the sites of virion assembly [57, 58].
+In one study, it was observed that AcMNPV bacmids deleted for the single-stranded DNA binding protein, DBP (Ac25), failed to produce a virogenic stroma and also failed to produce normal-appearing nucleocapsids [59].
+(Ac36) also appears to be associated with the virogenic stroma [60] and deletion of Ac36 results in a decrease in the level of transcription of some, if not all late genes [61].
+Late in the infection virions may move from the virogenic stroma to a peripheral area where they become occluded [62], however, very late in infection, occlusion bodies can completely fill the nuclei.
 For a discussion of the virogenic stroma in relation to DNA replication, see Chapter 5.